elianemitchell/elianemitchell/README.md

 Hey there, I'm Eliane! 👋🏽 (pronounced: "El-ee-awn-knee")
 </h2>

 I graduated from Stanford University in 2019, where I studied philosophy and took significant coursework in journalism and psychology.
 Since graduating, I have completed a yearlong fellowship with the [American Voices Project](https://americanvoicesproject.org/), the largest qualitative study ever conducted in the US, and assisted three 2020 Democratic political campaigns.
 I am now working on several projects related to politics and data, in addition to seeking full-time roles or internships in public opinion research.
-Please feel free to send feedback to this relatively new useR!
+Please feel free to send feedback to this (read: me) relatively new useR!

 <h3 style="font-weight:normal" align="center">
 What I'm up to!